Lobos Island: Fauna and flora

 Despite being a desert and a volcanic landscape, Lobos Island has a large number of natural habitats.
 Because of its great ecological diversity the site has been designated as a protected zone, the Parque Natural del Islote de Lobos.
-There are over 130 plant species, including the siempreviva (Limonium ovalifolium), which is endemic to the island, and the Sea Uvilla (Tetraena fontanesii) which is very attractive because of its shape and color.
+There are over 130 plant species, including the siempreviva (Limonium ovalifolium), which is endemic to the island, and the sea uvilla (Zygophyllum fontanesii) which is very attractive because of its shape and color.

 Likewise, birds are an important feature of the island: it has a great variety of seabirds that usually nest on cliffs and rocks.
-Breeding seabirds include Cory's and little shearwaters, European and band-rumped storm petrels, and kentish plovers are resident.
+Breeding seabirds include Cory's and little shearwaters, European and band-rumped storm petrels, and Kentish plovers are resident.
 The island has been declared a special protection area (SPA) for birds, as well as being recognised as an Important Bird Area (IBA) by BirdLife International.

 In addition to birds a great diversity of fish can be spotted in its waters.
 Of these, abound barracuda, hammerhead shark and bream.